-To provide a detailed analysis of how the development proposal is consistent with and meets the City's urban design policies, the applicant submitted an Urban Design Brief and Addendum as part of a complete application.
+To provide a detailed analysis of how the development proposal is consistent with and meets the City's urban design policies, the applicant submitted an Urban Design Brief and subsequent Comment Response as part of a revised application.
 Planning and Urban Design staff reviewed the proposed development and are supportive of the approach to the overall design of the site as outlined in the Urban Design Brief.
 Staff acknowledge and support the changes made by the applicant since the initial submission and the improvements and refinements made to the design.

-The key revisions to the original proposal include:
+Revisions to the original proposal include (but are not limited to):